U.S. threatens to close Palestinians' D.C. office amid renewed peace push

 Related: Kushner failed to disclose outreach from Putin ally to Trump campaign

+Nabil Abu Rudeina, spokesman for the Palestinian presidency, said Saturday that the move represented an unprecedented step in the history of U.S.-Palestinian relations, with serious consequences for the peace process and for U.S.-Arab relations, the Palestine News Agency reported.

+The Palestinian foreign minister warned earlier Saturday that the Palestinians would not give in to "extortion."

-The Palestine Liberation Organization is the group that formally represents all Palestinians.
-Although the U.S. does not recognize Palestinian statehood, the PLO maintains a “general delegation” office in Washington that facilitates Palestinian officials’ interactions with the U.S. government.
+The PLO is the group that formally represents all Palestinians.
+Although the U.S. does not recognize Palestinian statehood, the organization maintains a "general delegation" office in Washington that facilitates Palestinian officials' interactions with the U.S. government.

 The State Department official said the U.S. was not cutting off relations with the Palestinians and remained focused on a "comprehensive peace agreement between the Israelis and the Palestinians."